20 Sep 2024

 Long-term sustainability

-There is no set end date for the network, but some elements of the Pembrokeshire project are more financially sustainable than others.
-Some third-sector partners will be dependent on successful funding applications to continue participating.
+There's no set end date for the network, but some elements of the Pembrokeshire project are more financially sustainable than others.
+The ability of some third-sector partners to continue participating has been dependent on successful funding applications.
 The council has mitigated this by embedding the project within the council’s ongoing supported employment programme, extending its lifecycle.
-All three parts of the network are currently sustainable due to a combination of income generation, volunteer time, and access-to-work funding.
+All 3 parts of the network are currently sustainable due to a combination of income generation, volunteer time and access-to-work funding.
 In future, the council will seek additional funding should it wish to expand the network.

 Useful information